-If you are traveling to Vietnam or also nearby Southeast Asian countries like Cambodia and Thailand, this brief guide will help you learn about the vaccinations for Vietnam and Cambodia and how to reduce other potential health risks during your journey.
+If you plan to travel to Vietnam or also nearby Southeast Asian countries like Cambodia and Thailand, this brief guide will help you learn about the vaccinations for Vietnam and Cambodia and how to reduce other potential health risks during your journey.

 The life and lights of Vietnam can place well-meaning travellers at risk of exposure to diseases and illness.
-Consult a travel doctor prior to departure to assess your risks in relation to your medical history and travel plans as diseases like Japanese encephalitis may be of risk depending on the time of year and places you travel to within Vietnam.
+Consult a travel doctor prior to departure to assess your risks in relation to your medical history and travel plans as diseases like Japanese encephalitis may be of risk depending on the time of year and places you visit in your Vietnam travel.

 There are a number of viruses and illnesses that are contracted through insects such as fleas, ticks and flies.
-Mosquitoes however are the biggest culprit of spreading insect borne diseases such as Zika Virus and Malaria which are a risk in Vietnam.
+Mosquitoes however are the biggest culprit of spreading insect borne diseases such as Zika Virus and Malaria which are a risk when you travel Vietnam.
 Ensure you a prepared and read up on our insect avoidance tips.

 These routine vaccinations for Vietnam should be up to date prior to your departure date.
 You will need to be vaccinated if you did not receive these in childhood or if they are past the date in which a booster vaccine should have been received.

 These additional vaccinations for Vietnam may be recommended by your medical provider depending on where you will travel, your prior vaccinations and other factors: